 The whole company incorporation, bank account opening and visa application process takes approximately three months to complete from start to finish.

-In January 2013, Healy Consultants provides George with a complete company kit including i) Original Business registration certificates ii) Original Tax Registration Certificates and iii) bank kits (incl internet banking token and cheque book).
+Healy Consultants provides George with a complete company kit including i) Original Business registration certificates ii) Original Tax Registration Certificates and iii) bank kits (incl internet banking token and cheque book).
 For our continuous improvement, Healy Consultants also emailed George an Engagement Feedback Survey for his completion.